 \begin{proof} We argue by induction on \(d\).
 The base case \(d = 1\) (which forces \(r = 1\) and \(g = 0\)) is clear.
 For the inductive step, we apply Lemma~\ref{lm:project} if \(d < 2r\), and Lemma~\ref{lm:d-r} if \(d \geq 2r\). \end{proof}

-The statement of Proposition \ref{prop:weak} goes under the name of the \emph{Ideal Generation Conjecture} (IGC) which holds for a BN curve, without any restriction on $d$.
-If $\Gamma\subseteq C$ is a general set of $\gamma\geq d\cdot \mbox{reg}(C)-g+1$ points on $C$, then IGC yields the exact value of the Betti numbers $b_{1,j}(\Gamma)$ and $b_{2,j}(\Gamma)$ of the generators of the ideal $\I_{\Gamma/\PP^r}$, as predicted in the stamement of Theorem \ref{thm:main}.
+The statement of Proposition \ref{prop:weak} goes under the name of the \emph{Ideal Generation Property} (IGP) which holds for a BN curve, without any restriction on $d$.
+If $\Gamma\subseteq C$ is a general set of $\gamma\geq d\cdot \mbox{reg}(C)-g+1$ points on $C$, then IGP yields the exact value of the Betti numbers $b_{1,j}(\Gamma)$ and $b_{2,j}(\Gamma)$ of the generators of the ideal $\I_{\Gamma/\PP^r}$, as predicted in the stamement of Theorem \ref{thm:main}.